 - The impacts of parents’ anger may continue to affect the adult children.
 The effects consist of the increasing degrees of depression, spouse abuse, social alienation and also economic achievement.

 Why are parents angry with their child?

 Today, it’s necessary that we should support parents who are suffering from chronic anger.
 Parents need to learn how to effectively deal with their anger, particularly their anger toward their kids.
-Besides knowing how does an angry parent affect a child, we should know the reason of their angry.
+Besides knowing how does an angry parent affects a child, we should know the reason for their anger.

 Currently, you may find several parenting documents that provide age and stage development information.
 Helpful documents can help parents understand what to expect from their children.
-In addition, a well-understanding about your children’s temperament (the characteristics they are born with) is meaninful when you are trying to understand a child’s reaction to his/her parents.
+In addition, a well-understanding of your children’s temperament (the characteristics they are born with) is meaningful when you are trying to understand a child’s reaction to his/her parents.

 How to stop being angry all the time?

 Since your child’s failure to meet your expectation is one of the main causes of your anger to him, parents should start to change from this point.